mitkel/hanyama-rotor/README.md

 conda env create --file environment.yml
 ```

-**Warning:** This tool requires Graphviz to be installed for generating visualizations.
+**Note:** This tool requires Graphviz to be installed for generating visualizations.
 Graphviz is an open-source graph visualization software that is not included with this package and must be installed separately.
 Please follow the installation instructions on the Graphviz website for your operating system.
 After installing Graphviz, ensure that the dot executable is in your system's PATH so that it can be used by this tool.